vercel/pkg/readme.md

 `.node` files inside the executable is not resolved yet.
 You have to deploy native addons used by your project to the same directory as the executable.

+When a package, that contains a native module, is being installed, the native module is compiled against current system-wide node.js version.
+Then, when you compile your project with `pkg`, pay attention to `--target` option.
+You should specify the same node.js version as your system-wide node.js to make compiled executable compatible with `.node` files.